What is a Catalytic Converter And How Does It Work?

 The Substrate is made up of a ceramic honeycomb coated with a catalyst.
 The honeycomb increases the catalyst’s surface area, allowing for more efficient reactions.
 The catalyst is typically made up of platinum, palladium, and rhodium.
 These metals are chosen because they are very effective at catalyzing the reactions that convert harmful exhaust gases into less toxic gases.

-The three main harmful gases that are converted by the catalytic converter are:
+The three main harmful gases that the Tailpipe Emission Neutralizer converts are:

 The catalytic converter converts these harmful gases into less toxic gases, such as: